jakearchibald/jakearchibald.com/static-build/posts/2018/06/i-discovered-a-browser-bug/index.md

 ---
 title: I discovered a browser bug
 date: 2018-06-20 14:17:41
+summary:
-summary: I accidentally discovered a huge browser security bug.
+  I accidentally discovered a huge browser security bug.
 Here's what it does, and how I discovered it…
 mindframe: ''
-image: ''
+image: null
 meta: ''
 ---